challet/MooPlay/README.md

         }
     });

-The subtitles loaded through Mooplay.Subtitle.Parser.SubRip will be displayed in the 'subtitles_container' element and synchronized with the current position of the video.
+The subtitles loaded through **Mooplay.Subtitle.Parser.SubRip** will be displayed in the *subtitles_container* element and synchronized with the current position of the video.